Arkaeriit/ajtcalc/README.md

 * solve(var,Exp,min,max) : solve Exp(var) = 0 with var being between `min` and `max`
 * stackSave() : save the state of the stack
 * stackBack() : revert to the previously saved state of the stack
+* quiet(Exp) : solve `Exp` and put the resut on the stack but don't print anything
+* q(Exp) : like quiet
+* run(filename) : interprete the file named filename, the results of each expressions from the file are put on the stack ans the results are printed